Master of Arts in School Counseling

 Faith-integrated school counseling program

-In Northwestern College's online M.A. in School Counseling program, you will be part of a community dedicated to the development of outstanding counselors who are called to serve others in diverse settings.
-Students integrate a Christian perspective with culturally sensitive and ethical clinical skills so they can courageously and faithfully support, empower, and contribute to their student's success.
+In Northwestern College's online M.A. in School Counseling program, you will be part of a community dedicated to the development of outstanding counselors who are called to serve students and families across your school district through school-wide prevention and intervention programs, social and cultural competencies, and trauma-informed care processes.
+Learn how to integrate a Christian perspective with culturally sensitive and ethical skills to courageously and faithfully support, empower, and contribute to students success.

 Through NWC's M.A. in School Counseling you will be equipped to: